srinath-chakravarthy/ovito/doc/python/introduction/overview.rst

 OVITO scripting interface provides full access to most of OVITO's program features.
 Using Python scripts, you can do many things that are already familiar from the graphical user interface (and even a few more):

-  * Import data from simulation files
+  * :ref:`Import data from external files <file_io_overview>`
-  * Apply modifiers to the data
+  * :ref:`Apply modifiers to a dataset and configure them <modifiers_overview>`
-  * Let OVITO compute the results of the modifier pipeline
   * Set up a camera and render pictures or movies of the scene
   * Control the visual appearance of particles and other objects
-  * Access per-particle properties and analysis results computed by OVITO
+  * Access per-particle properties and other analysis results computed by OVITO
-  * Implement new types of modifiers
+  * :ref:`Implement new types of modifiers <writing_custom_modifiers>`
-  * Export data to a file
+  * :ref:`Export data to a file <file_output_overview>`

 The following sections will introduce the essential concepts and walk you through different parts of OVITO's scripting interface.

 ------------------------------------
-OVITO's data flow architecture
+OVITO's data pipeline architecture
 ------------------------------------

-If you have worked with OVITO's graphical user interface before, you should already be familiar with its key workflow concept: After loading a simulation file into OVITO and typically set up a sequence of modifiers that act on that input data.
-The results of this *modification pipeline* are computed by OVITO and displayed in the interactive viewports.
+If you have worked with OVITO's graphical user interface before, you should already be familiar with its key workflow concept: After loading a simulation file into OVITO you typically apply one or more modifiers that act on the input data.
+The result of this sequence of modifiers (*modification pipeline*) is computed by OVITO and displayed in the interactive viewports.

-To make use of this capability from a script, we first need to understand the basics of OVITO's underlying data model.
+To access this capability from a script, we first need to understand the basics of OVITO's underlying data model.
 In general, there are two different groups of objects that participate in the described system:
-Objects that constitute the modification pipeline (e.g. modifiers and a data source) and *data objects*, which enter the modification pipeline, get modified by it, or are newly produced by modifiers (e.g. particle properties).
+Objects that constitute the modification pipeline (the modifiers and the data source) and *data objects*, which carry the data that is being processed by the modifier.
+The data objects enter the modification pipeline, get modified by a modifier, or are newly produced (e.g. computed particle properties).
-We start by discussing the first group in the next section.
+We start by discussing the objects that consitute a modification pipeline.

 ------------------------------------
 Data sources, modifiers, and more
 ------------------------------------

-It all starts with a *data source*, which is an object that provides the input data entering a modification pipeline.
-OVITO currently knows two types of data sources: The :py:class:`~ovito.io.FileSource` and the :py:class:`~ovito.data.DataCollection`.
+A modification pipeline is fed by a *data source*, which is an object that provides or generates the input data entering a modification pipeline.
+OVITO currently knows two types of data sources: :py:class:`~ovito.io.FileSource` and :py:class:`~ovito.data.DataCollection`.
-In the following we will discuss the :py:class:`~ovito.io.FileSource` class, because that is the type of data source typically used.
+The :py:class:`~ovito.io.FileSource` class is the data source typically used.
 It is responsible for loading data from an external file and passing it on to the modification pipeline.

 The data source and the modification pipeline together form an :py:class:`~ovito.ObjectNode`.
-This class orchestrates the data flow from the source into the modification pipeline and stores the pipeline's output in an internal data cache.
+This class orchestrates the data flow from the source into the modification pipeline and caches the pipeline's output.
 As we will see later, the :py:class:`~ovito.ObjectNode` is also responsible for displaying the output data in the three-dimensional scene.
-The data source is stored in the node's :py:attr:`~ovito.ObjectNode.source` property, while the modification pipeline is accessible through the node's :py:attr:`~ovito.ObjectNode.modifiers` property.
-The pipeline is exposed as a Python list that can be populated with modifiers.
+The data source is stored in the :py:attr:`ObjectNode.source <ovito.ObjectNode.source>` property.
+The modification pipeline is simply a list of :py:class:`~ovito.modifiers.Modifier` objects and is is accessible through the :py:attr:`ObjectNode.modifiers <ovito.ObjectNode.modifiers>` property.

 The :py:class:`~ovito.ObjectNode` is usually placed in the *scene*, i.e. the three-dimensional world that is visible through OVITO's viewports.
 All objects in the scene, and all other information that would get saved along in a :file:`.ovito` file (e.g. current render settings, viewport cameras, etc.), comprise the so-called :py:class:`~ovito.DataSet`.
-A Python script always runs in the context of exactly one global :py:class:`~ovito.DataSet` instance.
-This instance can be accessed through the :py:data:`ovito.dataset` module-level attribute.
-It provides access to the list of object nodes in the scene (:py:attr:`dataset.scene_nodes <ovito.DataSet.scene_nodes>`), the current animation settings (:py:attr:`dataset.anim <ovito.DataSet.anim>`), the four viewports in OVITO's main window (:py:attr:`dataset.viewports <ovito.DataSet.viewports>`), and more.
+A Python script always runs in the context of one global :py:class:`~ovito.DataSet` instance.
+This instance can be accessed through the :py:data:`ovito.dataset` global variable.
+The :py:class:`~ovito.DataSet` provides access to the list of object nodes in the scene (:py:attr:`dataset.scene_nodes <ovito.DataSet.scene_nodes>`), the current animation settings (:py:attr:`dataset.anim <ovito.DataSet.anim>`), the four viewports in OVITO's main window (:py:attr:`dataset.viewports <ovito.DataSet.viewports>`), and more.